dtrelogan/react-formstate/README.md

 ### a request

-more users leads to better maintenance. to the best of my knowledge the only way to discover this package is via a search on npm, where it's easy for this package to get buried amongst dozens of others. i could attempt to promote my own package on stack overflow and the like, but i think it would be more meaningful coming from a satisfied user. so, if you think react-formstate is a good thing, i could use your help spreading the word in any way you think would help. or, if anyone knows how to do seo optimization to get this package to show up directly in a google search, that would obviously be a tremendous help. thanks for your time and consideration.
+more users leads to better maintenance. to the best of my knowledge the only way to discover this package is via a search on npm, where it's easy for this package to get buried amongst dozens of others. i could attempt to promote the package on stack overflow and the like, but i think it would be more meaningful coming from satisfied users. so, if you think react-formstate is a good thing, i could use your help spreading the word in any way you think would help. thanks for your time and consideration.

 ### setup